 The postoperative exhaust, defecation, eating and drainage time of the observation group were shorter than those of the control group.
 The pain scores of the observation group were lower than those of the control group at 6, 12, 24, 48, and 72 h after surgery.
 The cumulative complication rate of the observation group was lower than that of the control group (P < 0.05).
 The CD4+/CD8+ in the observation group was higher than that in the control group 3 d after surgery (P < 0.05).
-After intervention, the self-rating depression scale, self-rating anxiety scale, avoidance dimension, and yielding dimension in Medical coping style (MCMQ) scores of the two groups were lower than those prior to intervention, and the scores in the observation group were lower than those in the control group (P <0.05).
-The face dimension score in the MCMQ score was higher than that before intervention, and that of the observation group was higher than that of the control group (P < 0.05).
+After intervention, the self-rating depression scale, self-rating anxiety scale, avoidance dimension, and yielding dimension in Medical coping style (MCMQ) scores of the two groups were lower than those in the control group (P < 0.05).
+The face dimension score in the MCMQ score was higher than that before intervention, and that of the observation group (P < 0.05).
+After intervention, and the scores in the observation group (P < 0.05).
+After intervention, and the scores in the observation group were lower than those in the control group (P < 0.05).
+The face dimension score in the MCMQ score was higher than that before intervention, and that of the observation group (P < 0.05).
 After intervention, the total scores of the life function index scale (FLIC) and psychological well-being scores of cancer patients in the two groups, and the physical and social well-being scores in the observation group, were higher than those before intervention.
 The nursing satisfaction of the observation group was higher than that of the control group (P < 0.05).
 The physical, psychological, and social well-being, and the total FLIC scores of the observation group were higher than those in the control group after surgery (P < 0.05).